If you have documented needs that support academic accommodation in your courses, the Centre for Accessible Learning offers services to help.

 *If we do not have enough information from you to schedule an intake, we will reach out via email to request you provide more info.

-Your supporting documentation is confidential and kept securely at the Centre for Accessible Learning.
+Your supporting documentation is confidential and kept securely with the Centre for Accessible Learning.
 It is used for the purpose of determining eligibility for academic accommodation.

 Step 3: Attend an Intake Appointment